IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.4.1.5 Image References in Report

 Each image reference may references
-- a single image (e.g. Object 10)
+- a single image (e.g. Frame 10)
-- a range of images (e.g. Object 10-12)
+- a range of images across multiple single-frame objects (e.g. Object 3-5) or within a multi-frame object (e.g. Frame 10-12)
-- a discrete set of images (e.g. Object 10,14,17)
+- a discrete set of images (e.g. Frame 10,14,17)
-- a combination of the above (e.g. Object 10-12,14,17-20)
+- a combination of the above (e.g. Frame 10-12,14,17-20)

 In most cases, the image references refer to the same study context as the study being reported on.
 Occasionally, the image references may refer to a comparison study that is used during reporting.

-In addition to reference an object as a whole, sometimes the reference is specific to a region of interest in the object.
+In addition to referencing a frame as a whole, sometimes the reference is specific to a region of interest in the frame.
 The region of interest (ROI) can be one or more points, a line or a segmented line (e.g. polyline), a geometric shape (e.g. ellipse, polygon), or a volume (e.g. ellipsoid).

 #### 1:XX.4.1.6 Level of Interactivity